 A coastal version of its New York sister, Upland Miami is a chic spot to enjoy everything from a Margherita pizza to a bucatini cacao e pepe, from Kabayaki trout to char-grilled skirt steak, all while basking in the glow of lighted preserved lemon jars lining the walls.

 Juvia Miami Beach soars above all others – literally.
 Located on a rooftop deck, the Peruvian, Japanese and French styles of culinary preparation are a unique and refreshing take on Miami cuisine.
 A living wall mirrors a stunning city skyline view, while everything from cocktails to artfully plated entrees stream from the bar and kitchen to eager eaters.
 Open for brunch and dinner, both experiences are unique and definitely should be relished.

 Miami is known for its warm weather, colorful nightlife, and fantastic beaches.
 But did you know the city also has an excellent vegan food selection?
 Whether you’re a vegan considering moving to Miami, or a current local renting an apartment in Miami Beach, the city is jam-packed with all the mouth-watering vegan food you’ll need.

 To help you decide which spots to check out first, we reached out to vegan food experts and asked them to share the best vegan restaurant food in the city.
 Trust me, this list does not disappoint.

 Read the full article here: Moving to the Magic City?
 Check Out the Best Vegan Restaurants in Miami | Redfin

 Tips on Visiting Miami

 Use Uber to get around Miami.
-Once in the city many stops are close by or walking distance.
+Once in the city, many stops are close by or within walking distance.

 Make dining reservations, as Miami’s hot spots book up quickly.
 Casual chic attire is usually suitable for the dining scene.